SeanA208/VirtualVenues/README.md

 TODO:
 -----
-0. Add modal to scoreboard.html to shop the game over message
+0. Game Over, add modal to scoreboard.html to show the game over message
   1. Handle the modal in scoreboard_setup.html.
   2. Show the winning team.
 1. End of level display correct answers (mobile and scoreboard)